common-good/cgmembers-frame/cgmembers/rcredits/misc/config-models/config.json-howto.md

 ### Encryption

-Each of the elements under encryption provides parameters for exncryption serving a specific purpose:
+Each of the elements under encryption provides parameters for encryption serving a specific purpose:

 *C*       cookie (last step of encryption is b64)
 *H*       photo